dfelinto/blender-manual/manual/game_engine/camera.rst

 you must select the camera and press :kbd:`pad0` before starting the Game Engine.

-.. admonition:: To avoid camera distortion
+.. tip:: To avoid camera distortion
-   :class: nicetip

    Always zoom the view in until the camera object fills the entire viewport.